zooniverse/Panoptes-Front-End/README.md

 ## Getting started

 We are no longer actively developing features for this app.
-PRs will be accepted for bug fixes, translation, and content updates.
+PRs will be accepted for bug fixes, translations, and content updates.
 Active feature development is happening at [https://github.com/zooniverse/front-end-monorepo/](https://github.com/zooniverse/front-end-monorepo/)

 ### With Docker